opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 ## Frequently asked questions

-Q: Is any UI component provided by `dataSourceManagemet` used in core OpenSearch?
+Q: Is any UI component provided by Data Source Management used in core OpenSearch?
 A: A data source selector is now used in Dev Tools, the tutorial, and on the saved object management page.
 You can see the component after setting `data_source.enabled` to `true` in your `opensearch_dashbards.yml` file.

 Q: Because a dashboard is a saved object, won't it have an associated data connection?